Manta Ray Night Dive with Kona’s Gentle Giants

 Few other places in the world make viewing manta rays up close so easy and accessible, but only Hawaii allows you to experience the rays at night, while they feed.

 Several locations on the Kona side of the Big Island allow for manta ray viewing and activities, but so-called ray bay is the hotspot.
-Directly below the Sheraton Kona Resort at Keauhou, these manta rays are often attracted to the plankton that moves near the surface as the resorts spotlights turn on and the sun begins to set.
+Directly below the Outrigger Kona Resort at Keauhou, these manta rays are often attracted to the plankton that moves near the surface as the resorts spotlights turn on and the sun begins to set.
 Visitors to the resort can watch the rays feed from the resort’s viewing platform, but for an up-close experience, getting in the water with these amazing animals is the best option.

 Manta Ray Viewing Options